zhussupali/ios-interview-prep/README.md

 - **Polymorphism**: Using a single interface to represent different types of objects, enabling flexible and interchangeable components.
 Abstraction: Simplifying complex reality by modeling classes to focus on essential attributes and behaviors, while hiding unnecessary details.

+### Protocol-Oriented Programming (POP)

+**Protocol-Oriented Programming** is an approach that emphasizes defining protocols (interfaces) to describe shared behaviors and structures.
+Instead of relying solely on class inheritance, it promotes composing objects through protocol adoption, fostering code reusability and flexibility.

+Key Aspects:

+- **Protocols**: Define contracts for methods and properties that types must conform to.
+- **Composition**: Combine smaller protocols to create complex behaviors by adopting multiple protocols.
+- **Value Types**: Encourage creating value types (structs, enums) over classes for better safety and performance.
+- **Default Implementations**: Provide default method implementations within protocols for shared functionality.

+Benefits:
+- Improved modularity and flexibility.
+- Clearer and more focused code with smaller protocols.
+- Reduced tight coupling, allowing diverse types to interact.
+- Easier testing and more efficient memory management.

+***Note***: *POP complements Object-Oriented Programming and can be particularly effective in Swift due to its focus on value types and protocol extensions.*

 #### SOLID Principles

 **Single Responsbility Principle (SRP)**
-- There should never be more than one reason for a class to change *Bad examples: Apple MVC, AppDelegate...*
+- There should never be more than one reason for a class to change

+*Bad examples: Apple MVC, AppDelegate...*

 **Open-Closed Principle (OCP)**